That's So Weird!

-That's So Weird is a Canadian sketch comedy television show produced by Halifax Film Company (later DHX Media Halifax), created by Jeff Copeland, broadcasts on YTV.
+That's So Weird! is a Canadian sketch comedy television show produced by Halifax Film Company (later DHX Media Halifax), created by Jeff Copeland, broadcast on YTV from September 9, 2009 to March 8, 2012.
 The show has been described as SCTV or Mad TV for teenagers and includes an array of comedic skits.
-Reruns of the show currently airs on ABC Spark.

 Premise

 The show is a documentation of a group of teenagers who work at a fictional television station called So Weird TV.
 They receive various unusual products from their owner, Jamco, and are given the duty of creating commercial advertisements for the strange items.
 Alongside the ads they are required to do, So Weird TV also has programming that parodies television programs such as Degrassi: The Next Generation and This is Daniel Cook.